How ''Soft'' Advice From International Organizations Catalyzes Natural Resource Sector Reform

 Can international organizations improve natural resource governance?
 The International Monetary Fund (IMF) is most noted for its role in crisis lending, where it can wield the “teeth” of loan suspensions to push for reforms.
 But IMF officials also spend a large amount of time conducting routine surveillance through Article IV consultations, which assess a country’s economic developments and provide non- binding recommendations.
 Do governments follow this “toothless” advice?
-We argue yes, though countries are more likely to take up the IMF’s advice when they rely on external finance and when they wish to remain in the IMF’s good graces.
-In an analysis of all Article IV consultations published between 2004 and 2019, we find that when Article IV reports place more emphasis on natural resource governance, resource-rich developing countries are more likely to adopt legislation to reform the oil, gas, and mining sectors.
-Our results suggest that technocratic consultation can lead to the adoption of policies that ameliorate the resource curse.
+To answer this question, we examine the content of all Article IV staff appraisals published between 2004 and 2019.
+Using case studies, text analysis, and difference-in-differences, we find that resource-rich developing countries are more likely to adopt legislation reforming the oil, gas, and mining sectors in the wake of an Article IV appraisal that extensively discusses the natural resource sector and recommends natural resource governance reforms.
+Our results suggest that technocratic advice — a tool often overlooked in international organization scholarship — can lead to the adoption of policies that help ameliorate the resource curse.

 This figure shows how many natural resource terms appear in all available Article IV consultations with Ghana and Guyana (bottom).
 The x-axis indicates when the discussions between the government and the IMF were concluded.
 Dashed vertical lines indicate the discovery of oil, whereas solid vertical lines indicate the passage of natural resource policy.